-(1) The policy shall contain a misstatement of age provision or, if the policy is written on a sex distinct basis, a misstatement of age or sex provision, providing that the amount payable or death benefit shall be such as the most recent premium paid would have purchased at the correct age or the correct age and sex.

-- (2) If dependent or family member coverage is part of the policy, the provision may refer to an adjustment of the duration of the benefits. - (3) The misstatement provision may provide that the amount payable on death or the amount of premium payable may be adjusted due to the misstatement in the age or the age or sex, as appropriate, of any insured. - (4) The company may not terminate coverage and refund premiums if the correct age is outside the issue age ranges of the form.
+- (1) The policy shall contain a misstatement of age provision or, if the policy is written on a sex distinct basis, a misstatement of age or sex provision, providing that the amount payable or death benefit shall be such as the most recent premium paid would have purchased at the correct age or the correct age and sex. - (2) If dependent or family member coverage is part of the policy, the provision may refer to an adjustment of the duration of the benefits. - (3) If more than one life is insured, the misstatement provision may provide that the amount payable on death or the amount of premium payable may be adjusted due to the misstatement in the age or the age or sex, as appropriate, of any insured. - (4) The company may not terminate coverage and refund premiums if the correct age is outside the issue age ranges of the form.
 A premium and benefit shall be extrapolated.